2023 YEAR-END TAX PLANNING TIPS:

-- If dividends are paid out of a struggling business with a tax debt that cannot be paid, the recipient could be held liable for a portion of the corporation’s tax debt, not exceeding the value of the dividend (Section 160 assessments).
+- If dividends are paid out of a struggling business with a tax debt that cannot be paid, the recipient could be held liable for a portion of the corporation’s tax debt, not exceeding the value of the dividend.

-- Individuals that wish to contribute to the CPP or an RRSP may require a salary to generate earned income.
-RRSP contribution room increases by 18% of the previous years’ earned income up to a yearly prescribed maximum ($29,210 for 2022; $30,780 for 2023).
+- Individuals who wish to contribute to the CPP or an RRSP may require a salary to generate earned income.
+RRSP contribution room increases by 18% of the previous year’s earned income up to a yearly prescribed maximum ($30,780 for 2023; $31,560 for 2024).